TheBoredTeam/TheBoringWorker/ReadMe.md

 ## Posting a Notification

-To post a notification, use the following Swift code snippet:
+To post a notification, use the following Swift code snippet: [See example here](https://github.com/TheBoredTeam/TheBoringWorker/blob/e2915fcadf633acf879b8a882cd05c79a70f2a75/TheBoringWorker/models/BoringViewModel.swift#L30), you can create a method here and this is `vm` can be passed to your helper classes.

 ```swift
 notifier.postNotification(name: "theboringteam.theboringworker.togglemic", userInfo: ["key": "value"])